Gailard Sartain: Acting career

 Sartain appeared in more than forty motion pictures, most notably as The Big Bopper (alongside Busey's Buddy Holly) in The Buddy Holly Story, Sheriff Ray Stuckey in Mississippi Burning, The Outsiders, The Hollywood Knights, Fried Green Tomatoes, The Replacements as Offensive Assistant Coach Leo Pilachowski, The Big Easy, The Grifters, Getting Even with Dad, The Patriot, and an uncredited role in the 1994 comedy Wagons East starring John Candy and Richard Lewis.
 Sartain also appeared in a deleted scene from the Steve Martin comedy The Jerk as a Texas oil millionaire who successfully begs for $1500 (in cash) to replace the cracked leather seats on his private airplane: "You know what this means?
 I can fly my friends to the Super Bowl like a man, not like some kinda god-danged bum!"
 He considered his excised role in The Jerk to be his funniest on-screen performance.

 Sartain also appeared in Mel McDaniel's music video for "Stand Up" in 1985 as well as Michael Johnson's live performance video of "Give Me Wings" in 1986.

+In 1999 he starred in “Existo”, as a nightclub owner and revolutionary named Collette.

 His final film role was in 2005, in Cameron Crowe's Elizabethtown.
 He is also known for his roles in three of the Ernest P. Worrell films starring Jim Varney (as well as the Hey Vern, It's Ernest! television series).
 With fellow Hey Vern co-star Bill Byrge of Nashville, the duo performed as brothers Chuck and Bobby in a series of "Me and my brother, Bobby..." pitches for local TV stations and product ads.

 He was replaced by a younger brother named Tom Tulip (Dallas native John Cadenhead) in Ernest Scared Stupid.